 For the Company, the changeover to IFRS will be required for interim and annual financial statements beginning on January 1, 2011.
 As a result, the Company has developed a plan to convert its Consolidated Financial Statements to IFRS.
-The Company has also set up IFRS dedicated teams at all levels of the organization.
-The Company has provided training to key employees and is monitoring the impact of the transition on its business practices, systems and internal controls over financial reporting.
+The Company will be monitoring the impact of the transition on its business practices, systems and internal controls over financial reporting.